Wendy Merchant, P.E.

 In 2013, Wendy moved in a different direction following her passion to give back to the community founding the not for profit Girls in STEM.
 Leveraging her talents, experience and extensive network of professional women working in STEM related careers, Girls in STEM works directly with high school and middle school students to provide real world mentoring, career exploration, networking and job shadowing opportunities.
 In her free time, Wendy also enjoys being outdoors skiing, golfing, gardening and spending time with her family.

 Shelly is a Business Systems Analyst with 16 years of high tech experience.
-In the past, she maintained and operated credit card processing hardware, networks, and data centers, as well as 9-1-1 call routing and delivery networks.
-Today, Shelly works for ViaSat Inc., developing software solutions for satellite internet customers.
+In the past, she maintained credit card processing networks and data centers, as well as telecommunications networks.
+Today, Shelly works for Viasat Inc. configuring software solutions for satellite internet customers.

 The first time Shelly Sousa disassembled a computer (and reassembled it while her concerned mother watched), she was captivated.
 That experience was the foundation for a lifetime of work and play with technology.
-Shelly now strives to provide hands-on STEM activities to students and encourage exploration via kinesthetic learning.
-Her goal is to make sure that students with a passion for STEM are provided with the access, opportunity, and mentorship to follow their dreams.
+Shelly now strives to make sure that students with a passion for STEM are provided with the access, opportunity, and mentors to follow their dreams.

-At ViaSat, Shelly champions STEAM programs which empower employees to bring “Rocket Science 101” to local Colorado schools.
-Shelly is also a board member of ViaSat’s Women in Technology group.
-WIT hosts annual events which invite students to ViaSat offices to meet with employees and learn about working in STEM careers.
+At Viasat, Shelly champions STEM programs which empower employees to bring “Rocket Science 101” to local schools.
+Shelly is also a member of Viasat’s Women in Technology group.
+WIT hosts events which invite students to Viasat offices to meet with employees and learn about working in STEM careers.

 When she is not pondering the wonders of satellite communications, you may spot Shelly on a Colorado trail.
-She is an amateur astronomer and geologist who enjoys treasure hunting.
+She is an amateur astronomer and avid Geocacher.
 At home Shelly can be found in her technology kitchen whipping up Raspberry Pi and Arduino recipes.

 President/Director of Suncor Energy